Happiness : A goal to achieve or a lifelong companion?

 Create feelings of guilt or failure when other emotions arise

-What's more, recognising happiness as an emotion without an inherent moral value helps us.
-For example, to use happiness as a resource to inspire personally meaningful action.
+Instead, recognising happiness as an emotion, without an inherent moral value, helps us.
+For instance, to use happiness as a resource to inspire personally meaningful action and other behaviour.

 What can Happiness Inspire?

-However I don't think this outcome is automatic, in my experience, happiness might also:
+However this outcome is not automatic.
+Happiness might also:

 Encourage avoidance of challenges or discomfort